The Space Between Engineering and Manufacturing

 So will engineering get its ducks in a row enough to realize how simple the process is?

 I truly think that engineering has become overly digitized to the point it is costing more than the manual process it has attempted to replace.
 We used to have drafting, engineering and document control all working in an industry based standard process.

 Today, just the myriad of 3D CAD systems virtually making standardization impossible.
 Then add the incredibly unworkable PLM and MBD document management efforts.
 I have said this before, there is just not enough applicable knowledge and too much vested interests to bring a cost effective standard back to engineering.

 Manufacturing has escaped this onslaught of amateurs.
 They basically work around any of the requirements that are coming out of engineering today.
 WHY?
-They are not based on academic management.
+They are not based on academic or CAD vendor based management.
 There are no "know it all" PHDs, MSMEs and InfoTechs getting in the way.
 Most are hands-on professionals that have to get the parts delivered or they don’t get paid.
 Very A to B.

 This is where the rubber meets the road.